ihor-delta/ex-ethics/README.md

 # Manifest

+Further I will use word "researcher" to mark an individual (a representative of subjective reality).

 The main idea of this discussion is the actions of the researcher, which are not limited to the context of society, but are directed towards reality as a whole.

+The question of the researcher’s spirituality will be omitted within the framework of these discussions.
+I will try to give a theoretical justification for ethics (the principle of action).